kopipejst/mooBarGraph/README.md

 AJAX data loading
 -----------------

-All you have to do is to call draw() function of your mooBarGraph object and pass url who will return data in JSON format.
+All you have to do is to call draw() function of your mooBarGraph object and pass url that will return data in JSON format.

 	myGraph.draw(url);